dotnet/docs-maui/docs/fundamentals/localization.md

 1. Save your changes.

 At a minimum, you'll need to provide a string resource for the app name for the default language.
-This is the resource that will be loaded if no better match can be found for the user's preferred language or display language settings.
+This is the resource that is loaded if no better match can be found for the user's preferred language or display language settings.

 #### Create Windows resource files